-ntific Limited (BSL).
-BSL is engaged in the business of ng and trading of Scientific & Industrial Products, comprising assware, instruments, disposable plastics, liquid handling olosion-proof lighting glassware, glass ampoules, tabular nd pharmaceutical packaging.
+Sr. No. Description Particulars 1 Name of the related party Borosil Scientific Limited (BSL).
+BSL is engaged in the business of manufacturing and trading of Scientific & Industrial Products, comprising laboratory glassware, instruments, disposable plastics, liquid handling systems, explosion-proof lighting glassware, glass ampoules, tabular glass vials and pharmaceutical packaging.
+For further information on BSI_please visit www.borosilscientific.com

-formation on BSL, please visit www.borosilscientific.com.

 Sr. No. Description Particulars 2 Name of the Director or Key Managerial Personnel who is related and nature of relationship BSL has the same set of Promoters as the Company.
 Mr. Pradeep Kumar Kheruka and Mr. Shreevar Kheruka, Directors and Promoters of the Company, are also the Directors and Promoters of BSL, and they hold more than 2% of the paid-up equity share capital of BSL.
 3 Nature/type/particulars of the proposed transaction Mr. Kewal Handa and Ms. Anupa Sahney, Independent Directors of the Company, are also the Independent Directors of BSL.
 The Company and BSL propose to enter into/continue with the functional support / shared services transactions.
-This would include sharing of common costs / reimbursement of expenses towards staff/ other manpower services, insurance, software usage and other IT related services / IT Infrastructure /, legal, professional and administrative services, repairs & maintenance, advertisement / marketing / sales promotion, communication, power & fuel, rent / lease of office / warehouse space, rates & taxes, printing & stationery, security personnel, R&D costs, logistics, packaging & distribution, travel and stay, transportation, intellectual property rights (IPR) and other similar functional / infrastructure support transactions.
-1 Material terms and particulars of the proposed transaction The functional support/shared service transactions between the Company and BSL will be carried out according to arm's length terms in the ordinary course of business.
+This would include sharing of common costs/reimbursement of expenses towards staff/ other manpower services, insurance, software usage and other IT related services / IT Infrastructure /, legal, professional and administrative services, repairs & maintenance, advertisement / marketing / sales promotion, communication, power & fuel, rent / lease of office / warehouse space, rates & taxes, printing & stationery, security personnel, R&D costs, logistics, packaging & distribution, travel and stay, transportation, intellectual property rights (IPR) and other similar functional / infrastructure support transactions.
+4 Material terms and particulars of the proposed transaction The functional support/shared service transactions between the Company and BSL will be carried out according to arm's length terms in the ordinary course of business.
 5 Duration/tenure of the transaction From this 15 th AGM up to the date of 16 th AGM to be held in the year 2026, not exceeding 15 months.
 6 Monetary value of the proposed transaction ₹30 crores from 15 th AGM up to the date of 16 th AGM to be held in the year 2026, not exceeding 15 months.
-7 Percentage of the Company's annual consolidated turnover, for the immediately preceding financial year, i.e. FY 2024-25, that is represented by the value of the proposed transaction Company - 2.71 % Percentage of BSL's annual consolidated turnover, for the immediately preceding financial year, i.e. FY 2024-25, that is represented by the value of the proposed transaction BSL - 6.84 % 3 Justification as to why the transactions are in the interest of the Company These arrangements will enable both companies to leverage each other's expertize and infrastructure, meeting their requirements for necessary functional services.
+7 Percentage of the Company's annual consolidated turnover, for the immediately preceding financial year, i.e. FY 2024-25, that is represented by the value of the proposed transaction Company - 2.71 % Percentage of BSL's annual consolidated turnover, for the immediately preceding financial year, i.e. FY 2024-25, that is represented by the value of the proposed transaction BSL - 6.84 % 8 Justification as to why the transactions are in the interest of the Company These arrangements will enable both companies to leverage each other's expertize and infrastructure, meeting their requirements for necessary functional services.
 This will result in enhanced operational efficiency, cost reduction, and improvement in profitability.
 Moreover, these arrangements will enhance administrative convenience and prove advantageous for both companies as it offers flexibility, enabling both companies to quickly adapt to changing business needs.
 By adopting this shared cost model, resources can be utilized more economically as compared to each company independently managing these aspects.
-Thus, it would be in the best interest of the Company as
+Thus, it would be in the best interest of the Company as well as BSL.